-Bigger, more luxurious, and more expensive than the regular A8, the A8 L is Audi's flagship of flagships.
-It features a well-appointed interior with an extravagant amount of space for rear-seat passengers and a choice of V6, V8 or V12 powerplants.
+Bigger, more luxurious, and more expensive than the regular A8, the long-wheelbase A8 L is Audi's flagship of flagships.
+It features a well-appointed interior with an extravagant amount of space for rear-seat passengers and an impressively long list of potent, refined engine options.

-Measuring in at a lengthy 207.4 inches, the A8 L is 5.4 inches longer than the standard A8 sedan, with that extra length translating directly to more rear-seat legroom.
+Measuring in at a limo-like 207.4 inches, the A8 L is 5.4 inches longer than the standard A8 sedan, with that extra length translating directly to more rear-seat legroom.

-The latest addition to the sedan's powertrain lineup is a 3.0-liter turbodiesel V6.
-Good for 24/36 mpg, it churns out 240 horsepower and 406 lb-ft of twist.
+The new oil-burning option is a 3.0-liter turbodiesel V6.
+Good for an economy car-like 24/36 mpg, it churns out 240 horsepower and 406 lb-ft of twist.

 Standard and Optional Features